NitroPack/magento2-extension/README.md

 # Release Notes

+###   2.6.1:
+#### Compatible with Magento Open Source : 2.4
+#### Stability: Stable Build
+#### Description:
+Improvement:
+- Refined API secret and API key labels to enhance clarity.
+- Strengthened security by upgrading encryption protocols for X-Magento-Vary header.
+- Implemented technical enhancements in NitroPack scripts.

 ###   2.6.0:
 #### Compatible with Magento Open Source : 2.4
 #### Stability: Stable Build
 #### Description:
+Improvement:
-Improvement: Users now have the ability to control whether their NitroPack cache will be purged upon specific product attribute changes.
+- Users now have the ability to control whether their NitroPack cache will be purged upon specific product attribute changes.
-Bug Fix: Addressed an issue when the default Magento cache is flushed.
+- Bug Fix: Addressed an issue when the default Magento cache is flushed.
-Bug Fix: Cache Warmup status is now accurately synchronized with the NitroPack settings.
+- Bug Fix: Cache Warmup status is now accurately synchronized with the NitroPack settings.